pioneer29/christian.balangatan/README.md

 Main test is located in: src/test/java/com/JupiterToys_POMSeleniumFramework/tests/Tests_JupiterToys_Module1Test.java

+Element locators and methods are located in src/main/java/com/JupiterToys_POMSeleniumFramework/pages:
+- PO_Home.java - Locators and methods for the Home page
+- PO_Contact.java - Locators and methods for the Contact page
+- PO_Shop.java - Locators and methods for the Shop page

 There are 2 options on How to run the test suite (src/test/resources/testsuite.xml:

 1st Option: